Enigma-0x4D/SandBox-UASMv2/README.md

 ## Syntax

-Each line should start with an instruction template or a compiler command.
+Each line should start with an instruction template, a compiler command or a string.

 The `\` symbol can be used to connect multiple lines in the script.